peterpilgrim/digital-cv/index.md

    * Prospective Client must be using Amazon Web Service (AWS), Microsoft Azure or Google Cloud Platform (GCP)

-Please read my linkedin profile for accurate information www.linkedin.com/in/peterpilgrim2000
+Please read my Linkedin profile for accurate information www.linkedin.com/in/peterpilgrim2000

 So in a nutshell: